 Wow, oh wow!
 I just don’t know what to say other than that.
 Just … Wow!!
 (Don’t worry; I’ll manage to find more words, too.)

-First, my goal: I had hoped to just finish, but I also hoped to do that in between 2:30 and 2:45.
-I honestly thought that would be a struggle of its own—though I was planning to do my very best.
+First, my goal: I had hoped to just finish, but I also hoped to do that between 2:30 and 2:45.
+I honestly thought that would be a struggle of its own, although I was planning to do my very best.